 What is the format?

 New participants will meet in room 520 of the Sciences Library in the morning to set writing goals over coffee and tea, followed by two hours of writing time and a break for lunch, which is often accompanied by informal discussions and info-sessions.
 In the afternoon, participants spend three hours writing, with one-on-one support available from Writing Associates and Research Librarians and then close the day by regrouping to check-in about writing goals.

 Register now.
 Please register early as space is limited.
-The retreat can host up to 20 returning and 20 new participants.
+The retreat can host up to 20 new participants and include returning participants as space allows.

 Dissertation Retreat participants are expected to